-Not to mention, anything that makes removing trees more difficult will cost more.
+- Accessibility: Anything that makes removing trees more difficult will also cost more.
 This includes sloped yards, rocky or muddy soil, an angled trunk, or weak branches.
-If it’s risky to access or fell the tree—for example, if the tree is near power lines or close to your house or other buildings—you might get charged an extra 50% for tree removal.
+If it’s risky to access the tree—for example, if the tree is near power lines or close to your house or other buildings—you might get charged an extra 50%.

-In these cases, special machinery like cranes must be used to keep the falling tree from hitting surrounding structures.
-For jobs that require a crane, expect to add at least $500 to the tree removal price.
+- Machinery: Special machinery such as cranes must be used to keep the falling tree from hitting surrounding structures.
+Expect to add at least $500 for jobs that require a crane.
 Based on our customer review analysis, some tree removals with cranes cost up to $6,000–$7,000.

-Finally, many areas require you to purchase a permit to remove a tree taller than 10 feet.
-While the cost of a permit is relatively low—approximately between $60 and $150—failing to get one before beginning work could net you a more substantial fine later in the process.
+- Permits: Many areas require you to purchase a permit to remove a tree taller than 10 feet.
+While the cost of a permit is relatively low—between $60 and $150—failing to get one before beginning work could net you a more substantial fine later in the process.

 Additional Tree Services

-In general, the cost of tree removal includes removing and disposing of the trunk and large branches.
-However, you’ll typically be left with a lot of additional debris, and you might not want to dispose of it yourself.
-After all, hauling away debris can be expensive and time-consuming if it’s not something you’re equipped to do.
+The cost of tree removal typically includes removing and disposing of the trunk and large branches.
+However, you’ll often be left with additional debris you don’t want to dispose of yourself.
+Hauling away debris can be expensive and time-consuming if it’s not something you’re equipped to do.
 Some professional tree removal services will offer different methods of debris disposal for an additional price.

-- A company may offer to haul away extra debris, usually for an additional $50 to $100.
+- A company may offer to haul away extra debris for an additional $50–$100.

 - A company may use a wood chipper and turn the debris into mulch for your next landscaping project.
-This usually costs between $75 and $125 per hour.
+This usually costs $75–$125 per hour.

-- Alternatively, you could have the tree and larger branches split into fire logs, typically for about $75 to $100 per tree.
+- You can also have the tree and larger branches split into fire logs, typically for about $75–$100 per tree.